axyorah/reaction_diffusion_tutorial/README.md

 </td>
 </table>

-Random question #1: what does the Briggs-Rauscher reaction in the video above have to do with the spotty pattern of cheetah and stripy pattern of zebra on the images below?
-Well, since this question is asked in the tutorial dedicated to oscillators, you might've guessed that the answer should have something to do with the oscillators...
-And this is indeed true.
-Although, if the Briggs-Rauscher reaction is an example of a system, that is oscillatory in time and is perfectly stable (homogenous) in space, the patterns on animal fur, quite the opposite, are the examples of systems, that are oscillatory in space and perfectly stable in time.
+Oscillations don't always come in the same flavour.
+Briggs-Rauscher reaction in the video above is definitely an example of an oscillating system.
+But so are the dots on a fur of a cheetah and patches of grass in an arid dryland!
+Although, if the Briggs-Rauscher reaction is an example of a system, that is oscillatory in time and is perfectly stable (homogenous) in space, the patterns on animal fur and the patches of grass, quite the opposite, are the examples of systems, that are oscillatory in space and perfectly stable in time.
 The idea, that initially homogenous systems can spontaneously destabilize and develop spatial patterns was discussed back in the 1952 by Alan Turing in [Chemical Basis of Morphogenesis](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf).
 This seminal paper showed that the formation of many complex spatial patterns can be nicely described by all too familiar maths (and physics)!
 Which is really good news for anyone, who would want to recreate the formation of such patterns _in silico_.

 <table>
 <td>